 As soon as you suspect a carpenter ant infestation inside or outside your home, it’s good to take measures and call a pest management team who can control these insects before they cause a lot of damage to your property.

-If taking a DIY route to get rid of carpenter ants, it all starts with identifying the insects and making sure that you are targeting the right problem.
+So, if you are taking a DIY route to get rid of carpenter ants, it all starts with identifying the insects and making sure that you are targeting the right problem.

 Ant vs Termite | Carpenter Ants | Termites |